-A few years ago, in an effort to help new families orient themselves to the school community, Sol Mates created a mentoring program.
+To help new families orient themselves to the school community, Sol Mates created a mentoring program.
 The program aims to match new and experienced families to answer questions, explain traditions, and introduce Sol Mates.
 Reach out to SolMates@edelsol.org for more information.